tumbarumba/issue-tracker-tools/README.md

 pip install -r requirements.txt
 ```

-You can build the project by running the command:
+You can build and install the issue tracker tools by running the commands:

 ```
 python -m build
+pip install $(find dist -name "*.whl")
 ```

 To install source code for direct use: